Feastio

 Seafood lovers have many options, including a shrimp cocktail, grilled East Coast oysters with spicy mezcal and lime butter, and an Osetra Noir Caviar Kit.

-The house-made head cheese was a dish I wasn't familiar with, and I had to google it.
+The house-made head cheese was a dish I wasn't familiar with, so I had to look it up.
 The recipe originated in Europe and is a terrine made of the calf or pig's head covered in aspic (a savory gelatin).
 At Supper, it's served with mostarda, petite greens, and escabeche.
 Additional starters include a seasonal soup, Caesar salad, and wedge salad.

 Entrees and Sides